eclipse-cdt-cloud/website/content/support/content.md

 +++
 <p style="text-align: center;">
-Support for CDT.cloud Blueprint and for projects adopting it and building custom C/C++ tools is provided by the contributors of CDT.cloud Blueprint:
+Support for CDT.cloud Blueprint and for projects adopting it and building custom C/C++ tools is provided by the community, by the contributors of CDT.cloud Blueprint and members of the Eclipse Cloud Development working group:
 </p>